-A second tour options is the Ready, Set Go!
-Bourbon experience, offering first & second day admission to the museum and a spot in one of their guided, multi-brand Bourbon tastings conducted in the Order of the Writ Room.
-Offered Thursday-Saturday only.
+A second tour option is the Ready, Set Go!
+Bourbon experience, offering first and second-day admission to the museum and a spot in one of their guided, multi-brand Bourbon tastings conducted in the Order of the Writ Room.

 Combine two of Kentucky’s most treasured icons: bourbon and Thoroughbreds.
 This hour-long experience starts with an exciting tour at Churchill Downs, intertwining the history of bourbon and horse racing in Kentucky.
 At the end, learn how to make a mint julep, and of course, sip one!
-The tour ends inside the Derby Cafe Express at the Museum, an official stop on Louisville’s Urban Bourbon Trail where guests can get their Urban Bourbon Trail passport stamped.
-There, guests will enjoy a bourbon tasting along with an interactive lesson on how to make the famous Mint Julep, and then taste one.
-Offered Thursdays & Fridays, 2:00 pm.
+The tour ends inside the Derby Cafe Express at the Museum, an official stop on Louisville’s Urban Bourbon Trail, where guests can get their Urban Bourbon Trail passport stamped.
+There, guests will enjoy a bourbon tasting along with an interactive lesson on making the famous Mint Julep and taste one.

 Owned by two Justins – Justin Sloan and Justin Thompson, who began collecting Bourbon 10 years ago, with Thompson also starting the well-known Bourbon magazine, “The Bourbon Review” in 2008.
 You know they mean business with a whiskey historian on staff.
 Not only does Justins’ House of Bourbon have a bar to belly up to, but also offers a cozy tasting room along with the ability to sell bottles from their two walls worth of bottled Bourbon.
 If you contact them in advance, they will put a tasting flight customized to your budget –including rare sips.
 They also double as a Bourbon museum as they have quite the collection of hard-to-find and antique bottles along with memorabilia on display, with everything for sale for the right price.
 If you are looking to scour the shelf for specialty Bourbon, you’re bound to be able to find something here.